programmercave0/programmercave0.github.io/_posts/2018-03-14-C++: Dijkstra's Algorithm using STL.md

 ---
 layout: post
 title: "Dijkstra's Algorithm | Single-Source Shortest Path"
+subtitle: "Dijkstra's algorithm finds shortest paths from the source vertex to all vertices in the graph.
+The condition for the algorithm is that all edge weights should be non-negative.
+Thus, Dijkstra’s algorithm is efficient than the Bellman-Ford algorithm because it processes each edge only once, since it knows that there are no negative-weight edges in the graph."
+author: "Programmercave"
+header-img: "assets/dijkstra.png"
 tags:  [C++, Algorithm, Graph Algorithms, Standard Tempelate Library]
 date: 2018-03-14
 ---